Cairns: Walks in Thin Places

 Both seen and unseen,

 Where the door between this world and the next

 And the light is not all on the other side.

-The Cairns Project is the merging to two long-term documentary efforts in environmental landscape -- The Sabbath Walks and A Fierce Landscape.
-As these two projects have developed and continue to evolve, five geographical areas that I have come to know as thin have become the focus -- the high desert canyons of Colorado's western slope, the coastline of northwestern Washington and British Columbia, the Pembrokeshire Coast of Wales, northern Iceland, and where I live along Colorado's Palmer Divide.
+The Cairns Project is the merging of three long-term fine art works in environmental landscape -- The Sabbath Walks, The Talk That Rain Makes, and A Fierce Landscape.
+As these three projects have developed and continue to evolve, five geographical areas that I have come to know as thin have become the focus -- the high desert canyons of Colorado's western slope, the coastline of northwestern Washington and British Columbia, the Pembrokeshire Coast of Wales, northern Iceland, and where I live along Colorado's Palmer Divide.

 Please keep an eye on the Galleries Page for new images and also on this Cairns page for new images, stories, meanders and other gleanings from the trail.